+Even though voice-over and dubbing may seem similar on the surface, there are a few key differences.
 With voice-over, the content (or a summarized version of it) is recorded over the original audio track.
-It can be heard in the background, using a single voice and bland tone.
+It can be heard in the background using a single voice and uninflected tone.
 The goal is to enable the audience to enjoy both the translation in their mother tongue as well as the original intonation as played by the original cast.
 This approach is also known as “Lectoring” or “UN Style,” and is popular in Eastern European countries such as Latvia, Poland, and Lithuania.

 Dubbing, however, consists of substituting the voice of the actors shown on screen by the voice of different performers, known as voice talents.
 Under a director’s supervision, these professional actors record replicas in the studio while watching the video feed on screen and listening to the original soundtrack.
 The new audio segments are then synced with the existing footage, keeping the dubbed version as close as possible to the original.
 Markets where dubbing is popular include France, Germany, and Spain.